Kamilovkz/EmployeeData---SGOP-Co./README.md

 # EmployeeData---SGOP-Co.
 This project was implemented to collect employee data at SGOP Co.
-To install project for your machine. use XAMPP, and paste this files in C:\xampp\htdocs (for Win) Default admins settings is:
+To install project for your machine. use XAMPP, and paste these files in C:\xampp\htdocs (for Win) Default admins settings is:

 Login: admins